RuchitaMaitri/HumanAI_Interaction_Project/README.md

 ### Android Application Development:
 To use this developed model, Teachable Machine provides Tensorflow-Lite version which can be used in Android application development.
 I further used a Text-To-Speech functionality within Android Studio to generate the audio output.
 I referred to the starter code in the resource section and referred to the tutorial (linked in resources) to understand how to add image capturing functionality, how to add tensorflow-lite model in the back-end.
 I added code (on my own) to manipulate the predicted class probabilities to display appropriate text on the app and pass on to Text-To-Speech API.

-Final application can be run by simply downloading the .apk file on the android device.

-You can download the Traffic_Light_Predictor.apk file to test it out!
+You can download the Traffic_Light_Predictor.apk file on android device to test the application!

 ### Resources
 - https://github.com/kobbled/ITSDC-Udacity-Traffic-Light-Classifier